-3. SEGMENT INFORMATION
+4. SEGMENT INFORMATION

-We evaluate our business operations each reporting period to determine whether any of our gathering system operating segments in which we internally report financial information are considered significant and would require us to separately disclose certain segment financial information in our external reporting.
-As a result of our evaluation during the second quarter of 2017, we determined that both the Summit Utica natural gas gathering system and the Ohio Gathering natural gas gathering system, each previously reported within the Utica Shale reportable segment, were and are expected to continue to be individually significant operating segments.
-As such, we modified our current segments in the second quarter of 2017 such that the Utica Shale reportable segment includes the Summit Utica gathering system and the Ohio Gathering reportable segment includes our ownership interest in OGC and OCC.
-For the year ended December 31, 2017, we have disclosed the required segment information for Summit Utica and Ohio Gathering and the periods prior to January 1, 2017 have been recast to reflect this change.
+We evaluate our business operations each reporting period to determine whether any of our operating segments in which we internally report financial information are considered significant and would require us to separately disclose certain segment financial information in our external reporting.
+As a result of our evaluation, during the fourth quarter of 2018, we determined that the DJ Basin natural gas gathering and processing system, previously reported within the Piceance/DJ Basins reportable segment, is expected to be a significant operating segment in future reporting periods.
+This determination was based on, among other things, the development of a new 60 MMcf/d processing plant that is expected to be operational in 2019, which will increase volume throughput beginning in 2019.
+In addition, we determined the Permian Basin natural gas gathering and processing system, which was commissioned in the fourth quarter of 2018, is expected to be a significant operating segment in future reporting periods.
+As such, we modified our current segments in the fourth quarter of 2018 such that the DJ Basin reportable segment includes the Niobrara G&P system and the Permian Basin reportable segment includes the Summit Permian natural gas gathering and processing system.
+For the year ended December 31, 2018, we have disclosed the required segment information for Niobrara G&P and Summit Permian and the periods prior have been recast to reflect this change.

-As of December 31, 2017, our reportable segments are:
+As of December 31, 2018, our reportable segments are:

-- · the Utica Shale, which is served by Summit Utica; - Ohio Gathering, which includes our ownership interest in OGC and OCC; - the Williston Basin, which is served by Polar and Divide, Tioga Midstream and Bison Midstream; - the Piceance/DJ Basins, which is served by Grand River and Niobrara G&P; - the Barnett Shale, which is served by DFW Midstream; and - the Marcellus Shale, which is served by Mountaineer Midstream.
+- the Utica Shale, which is served by Summit Utica; - Ohio Gathering, which includes our ownership interest in OGC and OCC; - the Williston Basin, which is served by Polar and Divide, Tioga Midstream and Bison Midstream; - the DJ Basin, which is served by Niobrara G&P; - the Permian Basin, which is served by Summit Permian; - the Piceance Basin, which is served by Grand River; - the Barnett Shale, which is served by DFW Midstream; and - the Marcellus Shale, which is served by Mountaineer Midstream.